1. Sophie Hatter, Howl’s Moving Castle

 3. Mia, La La Land

 Mia has a dream that seems almost impossible; become an actress for a living.
-And she’s in L.A, probably the spot where most actresses go to try to make it big.
+And she’s in L.A, probably the spot where most actresses go to try to make it big, so she has a lot of competition.
 And while she does become frustrated with auditions and her dream seeming impossible, she doesn’t give up and keeps going.
-And her relationship with Sebastian is also hard, as he has a difficult dream as well.
+Also, her relationship with Sebastian is also hard, as he has a difficult dream as well.
 Mia seems to be a positively liked character, which makes sense.
 Her talent, hard work, and determination are all inspiring traits.

 4. Chihiro Ogino, Spirited Away